-In the remainder of this chapter, the historical context for sustainability is briefly described, sustainability concepts and definitions are reviewed, and sustainability is discussed, focusing on its economic, environmental and social dimensions as well as issues and concerns.
+In the remainder of this article, the historical context for sustainability is briefly described, sustainability concepts and definitions are reviewed, and sustainability is discussed, focusing on its economic, environmental and social dimensions as well as issues and concerns.
 The related concept of sustainable development is examined.
 Then, assessment measures for sustainability are considered, and some sustainability applications are presented.

 The challenge of achieving sustainability for societies is not limited to the present day, even though the global nature of the problem has come to the fore in recent decades.
 Sustainability was an objective, at least implicitly, for early civilizations.

 Since humans transitioned from mobile hunter-gatherers to agriculture and settlements approximately 12,000 years ago during the Neolithic age, in what has come to be known as the agricultural revolution, the sustainability of the lifestyle was crucial in determining if society would thrive or collapse.

 The decline of the Western Roman Empire constitutes another noteworthy historical illustration of a society that failed to sustain itself and ultimately collapsed.
 Waning returns from natural resource production as well as social factors contributed to the decline (Tainter 1998).